VCBART: Bayesian trees for varying coefficients: Additional figures

-Outside the context of spatial models, to accommodate models with multivariate modifiers, \citet{Tibshirani2019} and \citet{Lee2018} respectively constrained the covariate effects to be linear and additive functions of the potential modifiers.
-In contrast, \citet{Li2010} proposed a multivariate kernel smoothing estimator that imposes no rigid structural assumptions on the $\beta_{j}$'s.
+Varying coefficient models are commonly encountered in spatial statistics \citep[see, e.g.,][]{Gelfand2003, Finley2020}.
+In these settings, there are usually $R = 2$ modifiers (space) or $R = 3$ modifiers (space and time) and the $\beta_{j}(\bZ)$'s are typically modeled with Gaussian processes.
+When the number of observations is large, full Bayesian inference with these models can be computationally demanding, necessitating the use of clever approximations or advanced techniques like distributed computing \citep{Guhaniyogi2020}.
+Outside of spatial contexts, to accommodate $R > 1$ modifiers, \citet{Tibshirani2019} and \citet{Lee2018} respectively constrained the $\beta_{j}(\bZ)$'s to be linear and additive functions of the $Z_{r}$'s.
+In contrast, \citet{Li2010} proposed a multivariate kernel smoothing estimator that imposes no rigid structural assumptions on the covariate effects.
 However, the default implementation of their procedure tunes several bandwidth parameters with leave-one-out cross-validation.
-When $n, p, $ or $R$ are large, as in our analysis, kernel smoothing is computationally prohibitive.
+When $n, p, $ or $R$ are large, their procedure is computationally prohibitive.

-In the last decade, several authors have proposed using regression trees to estimate the covariate effects $\beta_{j}(Z).$ \citet{Burgin2015}, for instance, model each $\beta_{j}(Z)$ with a single regression tree while \citet{WangHastie2012} and \citet{ZhouHooker2019} both use boosting to construct separate ensembles for each $\beta_{j}(Z).$ Although trees are an intuitively appealing approach, existing procedures require substantial tuning and do not provide non-asymptotic out-of-sample uncertainty quantification.
+In the last decade, several authors have used regression trees to estimate the covariate effects. \citet{Burgin2015}, for instance, modeled each $\beta_{j}(\bZ)$ with a single regression tree while \citet{WangHastie2012} and \citet{ZhouHooker2019} both constructed separate ensembles for each $\beta_{j}(\bZ)$ using boosting.
+Unfortunately, existing tree-based procedures require substantial tuning and often do not automatically return any uncertainty estimates.

+Before proceeding, we pause to highlight an important difference between VCBART and \citet{Bai2019b}.
+That work is limited to settings with only one effect modifier (i.e., $R = 1$) and where interest lies primarily in determining which $X_{j}$'s affect $Y$ (i.e., whether $\beta_{j}(\bz) = 0$ for all $\bz$).
+In contrast, VCBART allows for an arbitrary number of effect modifiers, estimates individual evaluations $\beta_{j}(\bz),$ and determinines which $Z_{r}$'s drive variation in each function $\beta_{j}(\bZ).$